mjp41/cpython/Doc/regions.md

 New objects are always created as a local object.
 If Pyrona features are not used, then all the objects in the system will be local objects and the runtime will behave as normal.

-### Explicit regions
+### Regions

-Explicit regions are used to pass mutable state between concurrent units of execution (behaviours).
+Regions are used to pass mutable state between concurrent units of execution (behaviours).
 For usability, we need local references into the region, that are not part of the region itself.
 This is precisely what local objects are for as they can refer into the region.